 In order to recruit more players, you first need to make sure your program is well run and organized, following those key aspects, you can start to focus on a few techniques to help recruit more youth lacrosse players.

-Networking with these coaches and adminstrators can truly help you to build a long lasting youth lacrosse club in your community.
-It's also mutually benefical to help each out as you can help to build a pipeline from your program, to the middle school program, to the high school progam, and even travel programs all by simply networking and connecting with each other.
+Networking with these coaches and administrators can truly help you to build a long lasting youth lacrosse club in your community.
+It's also mutually beneficial to help each out as you can help to build a pipeline from your program, to the middle school program, to the high school program, and even travel programs all by simply networking and connecting with each other.

-Connecting with higher level coaches and adminstrators is one of the best ways to build up your network
+Connecting with higher level coaches and administrators is one of the best ways to build up your network

 Hosting free clinics and camps can often times be an overlooked aspect of recruiting for some programs.
 By offering free clinics or camps during the off-season or pre-season, you can build a lot of relationships with new potential lacrosse players and parents for your program.

 If you have a talented coaching staff and a few days to spare, try hosting a mini camp and see how it goes!
 You may even want to try lightly promoting your camp on Facebook, social media, and around your community.
 You can even ask a few of the higher level coaches for help in doing so!
 All in all, holding camps and clinics can be one of the most effective ways of introducing new players to your program by getting to know each other and building credibility.

 Allowing players to meet and learn from your talented coaching staff for free can be a great way to bring in more lacrosse players